The 20 Best Hereditary Multiple Osteochondromas Doctors in Japan

 Gifu-shi, JP

-Shingo Komura practices in Gifu-shi, Japan.
+Shingo Komura practices practicing medicine in Gifu-shi, Japan.
 Mr. Komura is rated as a Distinguished expert by MediFind in the treatment of Hereditary Multiple Osteochondromas.
-His top areas of expertise are Hereditary Multiple Osteochondromas, Osteochondroma, Osteoarthritis, Trapeziectomy, and Bone Graft.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Multiple Osteochondromas, Osteochondroma, Osteoarthritis, Trapeziectomy, and Bone Graft.

 Learn about our expert tiers